veben/designpatterns/builder/README.md

 ## Builder

 ### Description
->Builder pattern designed to deal with the construction of comparatively complex objects.
+> Builder pattern is designed to deal with the construction of comparatively complex objects.
->Specially when it can be built with many parameters, in multiple combinations
+> Specially when it can be built with many parameters, in multiple combinations

 ### Example diagram
 ![](images/Builder.png)